 Staff and volunteers should not use any form of degrading treatment to punish a pupil.
-The use of sarcasm, demeaning or insensitive comments towards children and young people and any approach to behaviour management that seeks to persuade children to conform as a result of feeling shame and/or humiliation, is not acceptable in any situation.
-Any sanctions or rewards used should be part of the Behaviour and Relationships Policy which is widely publicised and regularly reviewed.
+The use of sarcasm, demeaning or insensitive comments towards children and young people and any approach to behaviour management that seeks to persuade children to conform as a result of feeling shame and/or humiliation, is unacceptable.